CatspersCoffee/Sway_Developer_Environment_Basics/README.md

 ## Rust:
 We need Rust installed.
 Its not strictly necessary for the fuel toolchain to be installed but it is for the integration testing that we will be going over.
 Install Rust and verify the version.
-Im working on Ubuntu for which the set of commands to install Rust are below.
+Im working on Ubuntu (Ubuntu 22.04.1 LTS (GNU/Linux 5.15.0-53-generic x86_64)) for which the set of commands to install Rust are below.
 Your system may be different, but follow the guide [here](https://www.rust-lang.org/tools/install) if you need.

 Ubuntu:
 ```